304th Division (Vietnam): Vietnam War

-From 27-28 April the division fought the 468th Marine Brigade supported by the 318th Armored Regiment for control of Nuoc Trong.
+From 27–28 April the division fought the 468th Marine Brigade supported by the 318th Armored Regiment for control of Nuoc Trong.
 The 66th Regiment, the 203rd Tank Brigade an anti-aircraft battalion and an engineer battalion formed 2nd Corps' deep penetration unit.
 On 30 April this deep penetration unit seized the Independence Palace, ending the war.

 Present day

-Today it remains part of the PAVN 2nd Corps.
+304th Division was a part of the PAVN 2nd Corps until it was transferred to 2nd Military Region in 2023.